John Glover (artist): Australian legacy

 The John Glover Society was established on 22 August 2001 to honour and promote Glover's memory and his contribution to Australian art.
 The society commissioned a life-size statue of Glover, unveiled in February 2003 in Evandale, Tasmania.
 It also runs the annual Glover Prize, which is held in Evandale.

 John Glover's work features in many prominent art galleries throughout Australia (and the world).
 His work has been the subject of numerous exhibitions and a symposium in Australia.

 From 2004, The John Glover Society has awarded the Glover Prize for depictions of Tasmanian landscapes.
 It is the richest art prize in Australia for landscape painting.

 In 2019, the farmhouse once occupied by the Glover family, southeast of Launceston, was restored and 400 ha of surrounding land, which frequently featured in Glover's work, was heritage listed as 'Patterdale and Nile Farm'.

-In 2021, an early 19th century sketchbook featuring 90 pages of Glover's sketches commencing from 1817 was sold at an auction for AU$150,000 to a private collector in Tasmania.
-It was placed up for auction with London auction house Ewbank's on 17 June 2021 with an original listing price of $5,500.
+In 2021, an early 19th century sketchbook, featuring 90 pages of Glover's sketches commencing from 1817, was placed up for auction with London auction house Ewbank's on 17 June 2021 with an original listing price of $5,500.
 The auction attracted over 1,000 online bidders with four extra phone lines required to meet demand.

+It sold for AU$150,000 to a private collector in Tasmania.